ywlbupt/hexo_blog/source/_posts/git/2016-01-12-Git-begin-quicky.md

-itle: git快速开始
+title: git快速开始
 date: 2016-01-12 00:49:16
 tags: git
 description: Create a new reposiitory on th command line
 ---

+[toc]

 ## Create a new reposiitory on th command line

 1. create a new repository on the command line
 ```